Online Colleges in Maine

 FAME administers the following financial aid programs exclusively for Maine residents:

-- The State of Maine Grant Program – Need-based aid; Up to $1500 per year
+- Maine State Grant Program – Need-based aid; Up to $1500 per year

 - The Maine Tuition Waiver (Foster Care) – Full tuition waiver for students who are in the foster care program, were adopted from the foster care program or are minor wards of permanent guardians

-- The Maine Tuition Waiver (Public Servant) – Full tuition waiver for dependent children of police officers, fire fighters and other first responders who were killed in the line of duty
+- The Maine Tuition Waiver (Public Servant) – Full tuition waiver for dependent children or spouses of police officers, fire fighters and other first responders who were killed in the line of duty

 Scholarships are the other type of ideal financial aid.
 Many scholarships are offered based on academic merit, but they may also be awarded based on geographic location, chosen field of study, unique traits or hobbies, and so on.